alain-nambi/offers_api/POSTMAN_GUIDE.md

 - Solution: Check that the IDs you're using in URL paths exist in the database

 ### 400 Bad Request
-- Solution: Verify that your request body matches the expected format and contains all required fields
+- Solution: Verify that your request body matches the expected format

-### 400 Bad Request (Partner)
-- Solution: For partner endpoints, ensure you're providing all required fields (user_id, amount, etc.)

 ### Connection Refused
 - Solution: Ensure the Docker containers are running and the `base_url` is correct